PFAS in Brussels: soil and water contamination

 - Mapping: analysis campaigns continue — the number of contaminated parcels may increase

-- TFA standard: the guidance value of 2,200 ng/L proposed by the Region is considered insufficient by some experts
+- TFA standard: the guidance value of 2,200 ng/L proposed by the Region is considered insufficient by some experts.
+The SHC recommends far stricter thresholds (4 ng/L for 4 common PFAS)

 Related domains